SolaceSamples/solace-samples-nodejs/docs/_tutorials/request-reply.md

 ### Receiving the Reply Message

-All that’s left is to receive and process the reply message as it is received at the requestor or report a failure to send the request:
+All that’s left is to receive and process the reply message as it is received at the requestor or report a failure:

 ```javascript
 requestor.replyReceivedCb = function (session, message) {
 	requestor.log('Received reply: "' + message.getSdtContainer().getValue() + '"');
 };
 requestor.requestFailedCb = function (session, event) {
 	requestor.log('Request failure: ' + event.toString());
 };